d-bl/GroundForge/docs/tileGallery/index.md

 Pattern gallery
 ===============

-**Work in progress, to do**:
+* [Embellished cloth work](/MAE-gf/docs/ec) explores stitch variations with weaving pairs.
+* The [nets](/GroundForge/nets) pages uses two of the configuration options with squares.
+  It applies various combinations of a mirrored and rotated stitch to the these base patterns at once.
+* **Here** you can start experimenting with stitch combinations one by one.
+  Click a letter and follow a stitches link, or follow a pattern link to create yet another configuration.
+* Wish list:
   * Sidebar subjects?
-* The [nets](/GroundForge/nets) pages uses only two of the square configuration options.

----

-Clicking one letter shows all variants.
+  * Colors in the pattern diagram showing how the base set of stitches (shown dark) are repeated.

 <style>
     .gf_panel {display: inline-block; margin: 4px; }